Table of Contents

 -

-Establish clear ownership and consumer feedback loops
+Establish clear ownership and feedback loops

 -

-Operationalize SLAs, KPIs, and lifecycle management at the platform level
+Operationalize SLAs, KPIs, and lifecycle management

+Struggling to operationalize data as a product?
 See how OvalEdge helps teams define ownership, govern data products, track adoption, and manage the full lifecycle from creation to retirement.

 FAQs